 The risks and characteristics within represent some of the more general risks and characteristics prevalent in hedge fund portfolios.
 The list below should not be seen as exhaustive.
-As more risks and characteristics are identified that were not initially mentioned, these will, as they become more prevalent, be included herein
+As more risks and characteristics are identified that were not initially mentioned, these will, as they become more prevalent, be included herein.

-- Collective Investment Schemes are generally medium-to long-term investments - The Fairtme Protor RCIS Retailledge Fune should be considered an investment with a time horizon of
+- Collective Investment Schemes are generally medium-to long-term investments - The Fairtree Proton RCIS Retail Hedge Fund should be considered an investment with a time horizon of

-- nger than a year.
+- riger than a year.

 The value of participatory interests (units) may go down as well as up.

 Past performance is not necessarily a guide to future performance.

-Where different classes of participatory interests apply to certain Portfolio's, they would be subject to different charges - Collective investments are traded at ruling prices and can engage in borrowing and scrip lending
+Where different classes of participatory interests apply to certain Portfolio's, they would be subject to different charges. - Collective investments are traded at ruling prices and can engage in borrowing and scrip lending

 - Collective investments are traced at ruling prices and can engage in borrowing and scrip lending.
 A schedule of fees, charges, minimum fees, and maximum commissions, is available on request from RCIS.
 RCIS does not provide any guarantee in respect to the capital or the return of the portfolio.
 RCIS may suspend repurchases for a period, subject to regulatory approval, to await liquidity.
 RCIS may borrow up to 10% of the market value of the portfolio where insufficient liquidity exists in a portfolio, or where assets cannot be released to withdraw or cancel participatory interests.
-RCIS reserves the right to close the fund to new investors if we deem it necessary to limit further inflows in carde feet to be expressed in secondaries. - order for it to be managed in accordance with its mandate. - order for it to be managed in account of the control of the contro - Trustee Services (A division of FirstRand Bank Limited) has been appointed by RCIS as the Trustee of La truce Proton RCIS Ratail I lodge Tund.
+RCIS reserves the right to close the fund to new investors if we deem it necessary to limit further inflows in create fact the base magnetic asserdations. - order for it to be managed in accordance with its mandate. - order for it to be managed in accordance with its mandate.